ablaom/Koala.jl/README.md

 # Koala ![](logo.png)

 A Julia machine learning environment combining convience and control, through a combination of high and low-level interfaces.
 Currently in development and experimental.

+A common high-level interface is provided through the systematic implementation of default pre-transformations of training and testing data.
+In particular, all learning algorithms receive learning data in a common format (a `DataFrame` object) with all algorithm-specific transformations occuring under the hood.
+This allows for the quick and efficient comparison of several learning models.
+To mitigage against data leakage data transformations are "fit" on training data only.
+However, there is a provision for dealing automatically in testing or (cross) validation with classes of categorical variables not seen during in the fit.

 For an introductory tour, clone the repositories into directories that your julia installation can find and run [docs/tour.jl](docs/tour.jl) in your